home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 For new installations, unique default keys will be auto-generated for you by the Z-Wave JS add-on.
 You can also generate those network keys in the Settings section of Zwavejs2Mqtt.

-If migrating from the `zwave` integration, your network key from those integration should be entered as the S0 network key.
+If migrating from the `zwave (deprecated)` integration, your network key from those integration should be entered as the S0 network key.
 Those integrations did not support S2 security, so you will not yet have S2 network keys to configure.

 Make sure that you keep a backup of these keys in a safe place.
 You will need to enter the same keys to be able to access securely paired devices.

 </div>

-### Installing and configuring the Z-Wave JS integration in Home Assistant
+### Installing and configuring the Z-Wave integration in Home Assistant

 Once you have the Z-Wave server up and running, you need to install and configure the integration in Home Assistant (as described above).